Compare guarantor home loans

 Should I be a guarantor?

-Becoming a guarantor is a major decision so it pays that you seek independent financial advice before you jump in.
-These questions must be answered:
+Becoming a guarantor is a major decision so it pays to seek independent financial advice before you jump in, and try to answer these questions:

 Do I need expert advice if I’m a guarantor?

-Being a home loan guarantor is a big commitment and you should seek expert advice from appropriate professionals.
+Being a home loan guarantor is a big commitment and you should seek expert financial and legal advice from appropriate professionals.

 It is desirable that before applying you have a preliminary discussion with your lawyer and then put the “guarantee and indemnity’ documents for legal scrutiny before signing on the dotted line.